kiruba48/Agent-Naval/scratchpad.md

 - When using ChromaDB collections, always provide an embeddingFunction that matches the embedding model used in queries (e.g., OpenAI's text-embedding-3-small)
 - When using ChromaDB with TypeScript, the embedding function should be provided as a direct async function rather than an object with a __call__ method
 - When using ChromaDB's embedding function, it must be provided as an object with a `generate` method that implements the `IEmbeddingFunction` interface, not as a standalone function
+- When using Upstash Vector's query method, pass the collection/namespace as a separate parameter to the query method rather than including it in the query options object
+- When using Upstash Vector's query method, pass collection names as a namespace object ({ namespace: collectionName }) rather than directly as a string

 # Scratchpad